MarkoSulamagi/gtm-ajax-listener/docs/index.md

 Importing a container script is the quickest way to get started.
 It will automatically create a custom HTML tag with all the required variables into your GTM account for you to use.

-1. <a href="/downloads/gtm-import-ajax-listener-marxdev.json" download>Download container file</a>
+1. <a href="/downloads/gtm-import-ajax-listener-marxdev.json" download class="container-tutorial">Download container file</a>
 2. Open your account in Google Tag Manager and navigate to **Admin -> Import Container**.
 4. **Choose the downloaded file** and select **Existing workspace**.
 5. ⚠️ Set **Choose an import option** to **Merge** with **Overwrite conflicting tags, triggers and variables**.